FlechaMaker/scholar-alert-digest-js/README.md

 clasp push
 ```

+or you can manually copy and paste JavaScript files (.js) to the Google Apps Script project.

 ### Setting up the script properties

 Set the following script properties in the Google Apps script configuration.